 Accommodation: Cellular and Dormitory

-Regime: HMP Jamestown’s regime includes full time employment on the Prison Farm, Community Based projects, Workshop, Kitchen, Catering Courses, Education, and Release on Temporary Licence for those prisoners who are approaching their release dates, to help resettle them back into the Community.
-The Prison also offers resettlement and behaviour programmes via the Probation Services and the Health Board.
+Regime: HMP Jamestown’s regime includes full time employment on the Prison Farm, Community / Voluntary Based projects, Workshop, Kitchen, Education and Release on Temporary Licence (RoTL) for those prisoners who are approaching their release dates, to help resettle them back into the Community.
+The Prison also offers some resettlement and behaviour programmes via the Probation Services and the Health Directorate.
+Prisoners that demonstrate good behaviour and engagement are able to progress through the prison incentive levels meaning more privileges.
+Prisoners that do not display behaviours expected may have privileges withdrawn.

 Visits are booked via telephone at least 48 hours before the visit is due to take place.
 Privilege visits are booked by the prisoners directly.